Transit Trust Fund Program

 The Georgia Department of Transportation Division of Intermodal (GDOT) is excited to announce the launch of a new transit program designed to enhance Georgia’s transit network by providing state funding for transit projects.
 The Transit Trust Fund Program (TTFP) is administered by GDOT and uses a population-based formula, based on 2020 Census data, to distribute state funding to Georgia’s counties with existing transit service to further support public transportation across the state.
 TTFP funding is distributed to the agencies that provide public transportation for these counties.

-For counties that choose to opt out of the program for SFY2024, please send an email to GDOT_TTFP@dot.ga.gov by September 30, 2023.
+For counties that choose to opt out of the program for SFY2025, please send an email to GDOT_TTFP@dot.ga.gov by October 11, 2024.

 Fiscal Year 2023 Application